Seth MacFarlane: The Orville

 In 2016, MacFarlane began producing the sci-fi comedy-drama series The Orville, in which he also stars as Captain Edward "Ed" Mercer.
 MacFarlane originally wrote The Orville as a spec script, which was given a 13-episode order by Fox in May 2016, making it the first live-action television series created by MacFarlane.
 The series premiered on September 10, 2017.
 Despite the first season receiving negative reviews, it was renewed for a second season.
-The second season premiered on December 30, 2018 and received better reviews.
+The second season premiered on December 30, 2018, and received better reviews.

 The series was renewed for a third season by Fox, however the series would move over to Hulu.
 This season is the show's first on Hulu, after airing its previous two seasons on Fox, as well as the first to premiere since The Walt Disney Company's March 2019 acquisition of 20th Century Fox.
 The season was originally scheduled to premiere in 2020 but was delayed due to the COVID-19 pandemic.
 The third season titled as The Orville: New Horizons premiered on June 2, 2022.
-Due to the pandemic, an episode of third season was scrapped, which MacFarlane turned it into a novel, titled The Orville: Sympathy for the Devil.
+Due to the pandemic, an episode of third season was scrapped, which MacFarlane subsequently turned into a novel, titled The Orville: Sympathy for the Devil.